-Given we love covering our favorite restaurants, we thought we’d put together a fun and informative list of things you should know, and want to know before dining at this popular higher-end restaurant.
+Here is a list of things you should know and want to know before dining at Bonefish Grill.

 1. Bonefish Grill is American casual

-The founders Tim Curci and Chris Parker wanted to provide an easy avenue for people to try fish that didn’t usually eat it very often.
-They also wanted to offer new, adventurous experience for ardent fish lovers.
+The founders, Tim Curci and Chris Parker wanted to provide an easy avenue for people to try fish that didn’t usually eat it very often and offer a new, adventurous experience for ardent fish lovers.

 The restaurant exploded onto the Tampa Bay restaurant scene in 2001, featuring fresh seafood paired with handcrafted, interesting cocktails and good wine at decent prices.

 The restaurant was acquired by Bloomin’ Brands in October 2001 with only three locations.
 As of December 2015, there were 210 corporate-owned and operated Bonefish Grill franchises in 28 states.

 On National Shrimp Day, the Greenbook, NJ location served up an entire menu created around their signature Bang Bang Shrimp.
 The Bang Bang Shrimp Bliss menu included Bang Bang shrimp tacos, Bang Bang topped savory wood-grilled fish, Bang Bang topped grilled steak, and Bang Bang topped wagyu burger.

 Another example is during National Seafood Month, the Tustin, CA location featured a special three-course meal of grilled salmon, shrimp, and scallop skewers with cold water lobster tail.